-Section 1A LA144SLA11 Section 1B LA144SLA2T Grade: 11 Prerequisite: LA Core Credit: 1.0 (2 Trimesters) Language Arts The purpose of this course is to provide students with a variety of cultural and comm nunicative opportunities.
-A literate student must be able to cooperate and adjust in an ever-changing society wh fore literacy, demand a w competencies.
-As students n nove between literary nonfiction and research, they wil I gain skills that will enable them to be critical thinkers.
-The skills practiced, analyzed, and evaluated in re eading, writing, language, vocabulary, listening and spe aking will prepare students to dynamically impact a 21st students will engage in build ling skills to evaluate writing, synthesize multiple sou rces, use evidence from a variety of technological med iums, and analyze reading for text-based questions.
+Section 1A LA144SLA1T Section 1B LA144SLA2T

+Credit: 1.0 (2 Trimesters) Language Arts The purpose of this course is to provide students with a variety of cultural and communicative opportunities.
+A literate student must be able to cooperate and adjust in an ever-changing society where technology and, therefore literacy, demand a wide-range of abilities and competencies.
+As students move between literary nonfiction and research, they will gain skills that will enable them to be critical thinkers.
+The skills practiced, analyzed, and evaluated in reading, writing, language, vocabulary, listening and speaking will prepare students to dynamically impact a 21st century world.
+Specifically, students will engage in building skills to evaluate writing, synthesize multiple sources, use evidence from a variety of technological mediums, and analyze reading for text-based questions.